Group B streptococcal infection: Missed opportunities for prevention of GBS neonatal infections

-Most cases of GBS-EOD occur in term infants born to mothers who screened negative for GBS coloniztion and in preterm infants born to mothers who were not screened, though some false-negative results observed in the GBS screening tests can be due to the test limitations, and to the acquisition of GBS between the time of screening and delivery.
+Most cases of GBS-EOD occur in term infants born to mothers who screened negative for GBS colonization and in preterm infants born to mothers who were not screened, though some false-negative results observed in the GBS screening tests can be due to the test limitations and to the acquisition of GBS between the time of screening and delivery.

 This shows that improvements in specimen collection and processing methods for detecting GBS are still necessary in some settings.
 False-negative screening test, along with failure to receive IAP in women delivering preterm with unknown GBS colonization status, and the administration of inappropriate IAP agents to penicillin-allergic women account for most missed opportunities for prevention of cases of GBS-EOD.

-GBS-EOD infections presented in infants whose mothers had been screened as GBS culture-negative are particularly worrying, and may be caused by incorrect sample collection, delay in processing the samples, incorrect laboratory techniques, recent antibiotic use, or GBS colonization after the screening was carried out.
+GBS-EOD infections presented in infants whose mothers had been screened as GBS culture-negative are particularly worrying.
+They may be caused by incorrect sample collection, delay in processing the samples, incorrect laboratory techniques, recent antibiotic use, or GBS colonization after the screening was carried out.

 Home births and water birth

 Home births are becoming increasingly popular in the UK and elsewhere.

 Recommendations for preventing GBS infections in newborns are the same for home births as for hospital births.
-Around 25% of women having home births probably carry GBS in their vaginas at delivery without knowing, and it could be difficult to follow correctly the recommendations of IAP and to deal with the risk of a severe allergic reaction to the antibiotics outside of a hospital setting.
+Around 25% of women having home births probably carry GBS in their vaginas at delivery without knowing, and it could be difficult to follow the recommendations of IAP correctly and to deal with the risk of a severe allergic reaction to the antibiotics outside of a hospital setting.